15 Ways to Improve Brand Perception in Customers

 - Gather feedback: What do customers think about your offerings?

-If you've ever received a product that didn't match the hype, you know how critical this is.
+If you’ve ever received a product that didn’t live up to the hype, you know how critical this is.
 For me, every project gets scrutinised before delivery to ensure client satisfaction.

 8. Implement a Strong Corporate Social Responsibility (CSR) Strategy